 2017 Tour — FAQ

-The 2017 Tour Complete Rules have been updated to reflect our revised 2017 tour schedule.
-These rules otherwise remain in effect, now with five rather than six events.
+ANTIQUES ROADSHOW has added an outdoor tour event in Newport, Rhode Island, to be held on Tuesday, September 19.
+The Complete Rules for the 2017 Tour have been updated to reflect our revised 2017 tour schedule.
+These rules otherwise remain in effect, now with six rather than five events.

 APPLYING FOR TICKETS